maccman/sprockets-source-url/README.md

 ![After](http://img.svbtle.com/maccman-24080139476460-raw.png)

 So much easier to navigate!
-The alternative to this is to spit up multiple script tags into the page.
+The alternative to this is to spit out multiple script tags into the page.

+## Usage

+Just require `sprockets/source_url` in development.

 ## @sourceURL